camptocamp/docker-puppetboard/README.md

 [![By Camptocamp](https://img.shields.io/badge/by-camptocamp-fb7047.svg)](http://www.camptocamp.com)

+THIS REPOSITORY IS NOT USED ANYMORE.
+INSTEAD, THE OFFICIAL DOCKERFILE FROM THE PUPPETBOARD PROJECT IS USED TO BUILD THE CAMPTOCAMP IMAGE.

 ## How to use

 By default, Puppetboard looks for a PuppetDB on `localhost:8080`, so you need to deploy a configuration file for it.